 by David and Flora Tant

 This is an important subject — especially today.
 Young people (and older folks, too) are bombarded with the world's (Satan's) standards of morality, or immorality.
-The values and moral standards which were endorsed by most Americans in years past are now ridiculed and/or ignored by many.
+The values and moral standards that were endorsed by most Americans in years past are now ridiculed and/or ignored by many.
 Teaching on sexual purity before and after marriage is no longer held before young people as a law of God nor even an ideal goal to strive for.
 So-called sexual freedom is flaunted as the norm among teenagers and adults and often those are ridiculed who expect and encourage young people to remain virgins until marriage.
 God's law is plain:

 "Flee sexual immorality.
 Every sin that a man does is outside the body; but he who commits sexual immorality sins against his own body" (I Corinthians 6:18).

-God, our Creator, knows our needs and what is best for us, his creation.
+God, our Creator, knows our needs, and what is best for us, his creation.
 He is not a cosmic killjoy.
-Behind each negative Bible command are two positive principles.
+Behind each negative biblical command are two positive principles.
 One is to protect us, the other is to provide for us.
 God has "good" planned for us and does not want us to do something that will bring pain to us and to others.
 To illustrate this, consider an Owner's Manual that comes with an automobile.
 I may want to change the oil once a year.
-That takes less time, and would seem to cost less.
+That takes less time and would seem to cost less.
 But the Owner's Manual says to change the oil every 5,000 miles.
 Now, if I have good sense, I understand that the manufacturer knows better how to care for it than I do.
 Following their advice will save me much grief and expense.
 And we have also come with an Owner's Manual — the Bible.
 It may seem good to enjoy the pleasure of sex before marriage, but the "Owner's Manual" disagrees.
 So, whose judgment should we consider — ours or God's?
 God's motivation in dealing with us is love.

 "God is love" (I John 4:16).

 He is the author of love, and he knows all about it.
 God is not anti-sex.
 He created sex and said it was good, but he gave rules with it.
-Rules in any realm are to protect us and give us freedom to enjoy the activity we are engaging in — whether it be sports or whatever.
+Rules in any realm are to protect us and give us the freedom to enjoy the activity we are engaging in — whether it be sports or whatever.
 Can you imagine a ball game without rules, where everyone does just what they want to do?
 We have one basic rule from God with reference to sexual activity.
 That is, "Wait until marriage."

 Look at God's design and plan for our happiness.
 When we have faith in a powerful and all-wise God, we obey without always understanding the reason behind the command.
 But in this area of sexual conduct, God has provided evidence that his way is best in words and principles taught throughout the Bible.

 Consider four areas of life that will be greatly affected by our choices of sexual behavior.
 Look first at the effects of unchastity, so that we can know how to deal with these consequences.
-There are physical, spiritual, emotional, and relational effects of an immoral life-style.
+There are physical, spiritual, emotional, and relational effects of an immoral lifestyle.

 We saw in I Corinthians 6:18 that sex before marriage is a sin against the body.
 Sinning against the body means losing respect for your body, as well as the body of the one you are involved with.
 Once respect is lost, it becomes easier to indulge in promiscuous sex.
 Losing respect then leads to a warped view of love and centers the definition of love around the physical.
 The emotional needs which God created are not met in casual sex but in the loving commitment of a mate.
 Only in marriage is it possible for sexual relationships to reaffirm the dignity and uniqueness of each sex partner.
 Sex combined with love in marriage makes us want to give to our mate — not take.
 Waiting as God commands gives peace of mind which affects our physical health.
 We don't experience the stress of worrying about unwanted pregnancies, or Sexually Transmitted Diseases (STDs) that could kill or cripple us or our children.
 Now, of course, the "safe sex" campaign across our country fools many into a false peace of mind.
 Birth control methods are sometimes unreliable, and the high rate of failure for condoms is not understood among many teens.
 At best, among those who are sexually active, 1 in 6 condoms will fail, and at worst 1 in 3.
 That's the same or worse odds as in Russian Roulette, which is a pretty stupid game.
-And of course the pill offers no protection whatsoever against STDs.
+And of course, the pill offers no protection whatsoever against STDs.

 Fifty years ago, teens were warned about two STDs (called "venereal diseases" then): syphilis and gonorrhea.
 What has our newfound sexual freedom brought?
 There are now over 50 STDs, and AIDS is not the only one that kills.
 And others can cripple or make life miserable.
 (Herpes is not a picnic.)
 Some cause birth defects that pass a parent's foolish decision on to an innocent child.
 Furthermore, that sperm that causes pregnancy can get through a tiny tear or pinhole in a condom.
 But the virus that causes AIDS is up to 300 to 400 times smaller than the sperm.
 So what does that same tear or hole look like to the AIDS virus?
 It looks like a train tunnel!
 Dr. Koop, former U.S. Surgeon General, doubts that there will ever be an AIDS cure.
 It is a virus, and we have never cured any virus, not even the common cold.
 And do you know about cervical cancer, a disease that is proven to be more prevalent among sexually active teenage girls?